devonartis/aws-ml-detection-workshop/docs/index.md

 # Scalable, Automated Anomaly Detection with Amazon GuardDuty and SageMaker

-In this README you will find instructions and pointers to the resources used for the workshop.
+Welcome!
+This guide provides instructions and pointers to the resources used for the workshop.

 This workshop contains the following exercises:

 1. Examining GuardDuty findings
 2. IP-based anomaly detection in SageMaker